Read our guide to understand the difference between two often confused terms, life insurance and life assurance.

 If you outlive the policy, you won’t get a payout or a refund of any premiums you’ve paid, but you can apply for another policy.

-Life assurance is not a fixed-term product — it’s intended to cover you until you pass away, whether that’s weeks or decades after you’ve bought the policy.
+The meaning of life assurance is that it is not a fixed-term product — it’s intended to cover you until you pass away, whether that’s weeks or decades after you’ve bought the policy.

 Life assurance is often sold as ‘whole of life’ or permanent insurance, and comes in many forms.
 It tends to be more expensive than standard life insurance as it covers you for a longer term and you’re guaranteed a payout at the end of the policy.